Decoupled Subgraph Federated Learning: Additional Results

 In Table~\ref{tab:parti}, we show the performance of \textsc{FedStruct} over each of the different partitionings for $10$ clients and the train-val-test split according to 10\%-10\%-80\%.
 We use this split to focus on a challenging semi-supervised scenario.
 Furthermore, each of the results is reported using the mean and standard deviation obtained from $10$ independent runs.

 First, as the central version of the training with GNN does not depend on the partitioning, it is the same as in Table~\ref{tab:results1}.
-We also report the performance of central training using DGCN and when employing an MLP.
+We also report the performance of central training using \textsc{Decoupled GCN} and when employing an MLP.
 By comparing the performance of \textsc{Central GNN} with \textsc{Central MLP}, one may infer the gains of accounting for the spatial structure within the data.
 As seen in the table, exploiting the graph structure brings the largest benefits for Cora and Chameleon.
-Moreover, it can be seen for all datasets GNN and DGCN yield similar results for centralized training.
+Moreover, it can be seen for all datasets GNN and \textsc{Decoupled GCN} yield similar results for centralized training.

 In similar spirit, the performance gap between \textsc{Local GNN} (\textsc{Local MLP}) and \textsc{Central GNN} (\textsc{Central MLP}) indicates the potential gains of employing collaborative learning between the clients.
 Notably, this gap depends on the partitioning.
 From Table~\ref{tab:parti}, it can be seen that the gap is the largest for random partitioning followed by the K-means algorithm for all datasets.
 This is expected, as local training suffers from a large number of interconnections.
 For example, in Cora, the gap is 42.83\%, 35.26\%, and 6.54\% for random, K-means, and Louvain partitioning, respectively.
 Furthermore, \textsc{Local GNN} and \textsc{Local DCGN} performs similarly.